Securing Internet Traffic with SonicWall Cloud Secure Edge (CSE)

 What’s next

-Read about how to create and manage ITP policies in Banyan to secure access to your networks.
+Read about how to create and manage ITP policies in CSE to secure access to your networks.